 It's been a bad couple of weeks for Hall of Fame trainer Bob Baffert.
 After seeing his Kentucky Derby winner Medina Spirit defeated at the Preakness Stakes to end his bid for a third Triple Crown, he got even worse news today.

-According to David Grening of Daily Racing Form, the New York Racing Association has banned Baffert from entering horses or occupying stable space at NYRA tracks.
+">David Grening of Daily Racing Form, the New York Racing Association has banned Baffert from entering horses or occupying stable space at NYRA tracks.
 That includes Belmont Park, the site of the upcoming Belmont Stakes.

 Per the report, the length of the ban will be determined pending the investigation into Medina Spirit's positive test from the Kentucky Derby.
 But in the meantime, Baffert is going to be in a rough position with a lot of his best horses.